Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Critical regime: localization and pullback weights

 In particular, the condition

 does not by itself imply the loss of a uniform output.
-As the examples in Section~\ref{sec:examples-regimes} will later show, there may be critical levels without blow-up of \(w_\theta\), logarithmic growth may appear, or a power profile of the form
+As the examples in Section~\ref{sec:examples-regimes} show, critical levels may occur without blow-up of \(w_\theta\), logarithmic growth may appear, or a power profile of the form

 may emerge.
-The abstract hypothesis \eqref{eq:wtheta-critical-blowup} should therefore be read as a sufficient quantitative envelope for the localized recomposition, and not as a universal description of all critical phenomenology.
+The abstract hypothesis \eqref{eq:wtheta-critical-blowup} therefore functions as a sufficient quantitative envelope for localized recomposition, without aiming to describe universally the entire critical phenomenology.

-In other words, the set \(V_\theta\) localizes the geometric obstruction, while the parameter \(\beta\) quantifies its severity through the behavior of \(w_\theta\).
-This is the logic that organizes the present section:
+Equivalently, the set \(V_\theta\) localizes the geometric obstruction, while the parameter \(\beta\) quantifies its severity through the behavior of \(w_\theta\).
+This is the logic organizing the present section:

 \begin{remark} The formulation in terms of the density \(w_\theta\) presupposes an absolutely continuous regime for the pushforward measure associated with \(\theta\).
-If there exists a positive-measure region on which \(\theta\) is constant and \(\nabla\theta=0\), then the pushforward may acquire an atomic part.
-In that case, the formulation by densities with respect to Lebesgue measure is no longer the appropriate one, and the measure-theoretic level of the analysis returns to the pushforward measure itself. \end{remark}
+If there is a region of positive measure on which \(\theta\) is constant and \(\nabla\theta=0\), then the pushforward may acquire an atomic part.
+In that case, the density formulation with respect to Lebesgue measure is no longer the natural interface, and the robust level of the analysis returns to the pushforward measure itself. \end{remark}

 The concrete geometric mechanisms that may produce these critical exponents will be illustrated later in Section~\ref{sec:examples-regimes}.